Joey Skinner

-Joseph “Joey” Skinner (born March 30, 2003) is an American professional soccer player who plays for the Tampa Bay Rowdies in the USL Championship.
+Joseph “Joey” Skinner (born March 30, 2003) is an American professional soccer player who plays for Charlotte Independence in the USL League One.

 Early life

 Skinner attended Cox Mill High School and the UNC Greensboro before transferring to Clemson University.
 A left-back for UNC Greensboro, he started 17 of his 18 matches, scoring four goals with one assist.

 Career

 Charlotte Independence

 In February 2020, at sixteen years old, Skinner signed a USL Academy contract with Charlotte Independence.
 In the academy of Charlotte Independence he was coached by former MLS player Jeff Bilyk.
 Before he began his freshman year at UNC Greensboro he was named the ECNL U18/19 national player of the year as his team won the first-ever ECNL Boys U18/19 National Championship.

 Nashville SC

 Prior to the 2023 MLS SuperDraft, Skinner signed a Generation Adidas contract with the league.
 In the draft, Skinner was Nashville’s first pick, eleventh overall in the first round.
 In November 2023, Skinner was included in the Nashville first team roster for the 2024 season.
 He was released by Nashville following their 2024 season.